Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 ## Unpacking method 2: tracing the unpacker code

-The trick here will be to let the unpacker do it's work but insert a command that prevents execution right where it would otherwise jump to the intro.
+The trick here will be to let the unpacker do it's work like before but insert a command that prevents execution right where it would otherwise jump to the intro.
 It is important that the program has not been started yet, that's why I explained earlier how to load the `PRG` without running it.
 Let's start by looking for a `JMP $C000`  or `JSR $C000` in memory.

 ```asm6502
 h 0000 ffff 4c 00 c0      ; JMP $C000